nimast/process/README.md

 ##Github and SourceTree

 ###Branch name tips
-develop branch: The last working development version(pull from this one). master branch: The production version. (don’t touch :) ) New branches names(use underscores):
+- `develop` branch: The last working development version(pull from this one).
-1) feature/feature_name
-2) hotfix/fix_name
-3) release/
+- `master` branch: The production version. (don’t touch :) )
+####New branches names(use underscores):
+- `feature/feature_name`
+- `hotfix/fix_name`
+- `release/`

 ###New project
-In bookmarks window click the add repo button.
+- In bookmarks window click the add repo button.
-Source Path/ URL: take this from the Github web page.
+- Source Path/ URL: take this from the Github web page.
-Change the name of this repo to upstream.
+- Change the name of this repo to upstream.
-Right click remotes and add your own repo(if you don’t have one, create it using Github webpage).
+- Right click remotes and add your own repo(if you don’t have one, create it using Github webpage).

 ###New local branch from remote repo
-Right click the remote repo’s branch and click checkout.
+- Right click the remote repo’s branch and click checkout.

 ###New local branch from existing local branch
-Check out the branch you want to branch from (default: develop).
+- Check out the branch you want to branch from (default: `develop`).
-Right click the branch and select new branch.
+- Right click the branch and select new branch.
-The new branch should have a meaningful name and start with hotfix/, feature/.
+- The new branch should have a meaningful name and start with `hotfix/`, `feature/`.

 ###Update local develop branch
-Check out the branch you want to pull to (default: develop).
+- Check out the branch you want to pull to (default: `develop`).
-Right click upstream.develop branch, click pull.
+- Right click upstream.develop branch, click pull.

 ###Commit, push and pull request
-*Before committing make sure all UT work.
+- Before committing make sure all UT work.
-Commit your changes, make sure to write a meaningful comment.
+- Commit your changes, make sure to write a meaningful comment.
-Right click your local branch and click push to YourRemoteRepo(Not upstream!), use the exact same name, folder as your local branch.(f.e: local: hotfix/FlashCrashFix, MyRepo: hotfix/FlashCrashFix)
+- Right click your local branch and click push to YourRemoteRepo(Not `upstream`!), use the exact same name, folder as your local branch.(f.e: local: `hotfix/FlashCrashFix`, `MyRepo: hotfix/FlashCrashFix`)
-Right click your remote branch and click pull request.
+- Right click your remote branch and click pull request.
 This opens github in a browser, fill in a pull request comment and approve.

 ###Extra commits on the same branch
-As long as your pull request is pending, every time you push new commits, they will be added to the pull request.
+- As long as your pull request is pending, every time you push new commits, they will be added to the pull request.
-Note that the admin won’t be notified of this commit, you should write in the comment @username if you want that user to be notified of your new commits.
+Note that the admin won’t be notified of this commit, you should write in the comment `@username` if you want that user to be notified of your new commits.
-If your pull request is closed, you will have to create a new one.
+- If your pull request is closed, you will have to create a new one.
-You might want to update your branch, first update your local develop branch, then merge your develop branch and your working branch.
+- You might want to update your branch, first update your local develop branch, then merge your develop branch and your working branch.

 ###Stash
-Use this if you want to backup uncommitted changes.
+- Use this if you want to backup uncommitted changes.
-Click the stash button, and choose a name.
+- Click the stash button, and choose a name.
 All the pending changes will reset, and saved in a stash.
-You can then get these changes back, by right clicking the stash(left bottom corner) and choosing apply stash.
+- You can then get these changes back, by right clicking the stash(left bottom corner) and choosing apply stash.
-*You can have multiple stashes.
+- You can have multiple stashes.
-**You can apply a stash on different branch than the one it was made on.
+- You can apply a stash on different branch than the one it was made on.

 ###Fetch
-Use button to simply refresh your source tree ui.
+- Use button to simply refresh your source tree ui.